addddddy/engr3/README.md

 ## Stepper Motor/Limit Switch

 ### Assignment Description
 this motor turns until it hits a switch, where it changes direction and spins the other way.
-It uses an H-bridge, a stepper motor, and a limit switch.
+It uses an H-bridge, a stepper motor, and a limit switch. when the switch is pressed, it reverses the direction of current to change the way is spins.

 ### Wiring Diagram
 ![Steppermotor](https://github.com/lwylie10/engr3/assets/143749987/1ba4b071-90d4-47b6-b201-07fdc24168c9)